-In this series we will be showing step by step examples of common attacks.
-We will start off with a basic SQL injection exploitation of a web application and then privilege escalation to O.S root.
+In this series, we will be showing step-by-step examples of common attacks.
+We will start off with a basic SQL Injection attack directed at a web application and leading to privilege escalation to OS root.

 SQL Injection is one of the most dangerous vulnerabilities a web application can be prone to.
-When a user’s input is being passed unvalidated and unsanitzed as part of an SQL query that means that the user can manipulate the query itself and force it to return different data than what it was supposed to return.
-In this article, we will see how and why SQLi attacks have such a big impact on application security.
+If a user’s input is being passed unvalidated and unsanitized as part of an SQL query, the user can manipulate the query itself and force it to return different data than what it was supposed to return.
+In this article, we see how and why SQLi attacks have such a big impact on application security.

-Before getting our hands on the exploitation, let’s first quickly see what SQLi is.
-Let’s suppose that we have a web application which takes the parameter “article” via
+Before having a practical look at this injection technique, let’s first quickly see what is SQL Injection.
+Let’s suppose that we have a web application that takes the parameter

-$_GET request and queries the database to get an article’s content.
+$_GET request and queries the SQL database to get article content.

-A typical page in this web application would be the following:
+A typical page in this web application would look as follows:

-If a user changes the article parameter to 1 AND 1=1 then the query becomes like this:
+If a user sets the value of the article parameter to 1 AND 1=1, the query becomes:

 $query = "SELECT * FROM articles WHERE articleid = 1 AND 1=1";